 Retention and Progression Sample Clauses

 Retention and Progression i.
-Numerous studies have shown that ‘a sense of belonging’ is important to ensuring student success.
+Numerous studies, as well as feedback from our staff, has shown that ‘a sense of belonging’ is important to ensuring student success.
 Students who have a network of friends who can provide support when they experience problems are likely to do better.
-Likewise, uncertainty about the course and what to expect can create a lasting anxiety, which will make it harder for students to succeed.
-The Pre-Entry, Enrolment and Induction Steering Group has implemented a range of initiatives to help support our students from the time they receive their offer to attend Manchester Met, through the first few critical weeks of their first term.
+Likewise, uncertainty about the course and what to expect can create a lasting anxiety which will make it harder for students to succeed.
+The Student Induction Project, led by the Pro-Vice-Chancellor for Students, has implemented a range of new initiatives to help support our students from the time they receive their unconditional offer to attend MMU, through the first few critical weeks of their first term.
 These initiatives include: • Peer Mentoring – This scheme was piloted in 2014 and is designed to provide support to new students through the summer and into the first few weeks of term.
-Following evaluation of the pilot, the programme was made available across the institution in 2016. • ‘Step in’ Summer Events – These days provide new students with an opportunity to engage with the institution before they start their induction.
-The programme includes events targeted at leaners with young families, and sessions focussed on enhancing academic study skills.
-Whilst it is open to all new students, the programme is of particular benefit to those from widening participation backgrounds.
-These events culminate with a ‘Welcome Festival’, which provides a fun and engaging programme of activities to welcome the new students to the University at the start of induction week. • Enhanced Student Induction – Recognised as a key phase of building a sense of belonging in new students, a series of improvements have been made to our student induction programme.
-These include the development of an ‘induction self-assessment tool’ used by programme leaders to identify local improvements to their students’ induction, the introduction of a Part Time jobs fair, and an event showcasing language opportunities, study and placement options, international cultures and entertainment. • Residential Advisors (RAs) - RAs are second year, third year and postgraduate students who live in halls and support new students through the transition from home into their accommodation and university life.
-RAs provide student support and create a community within halls, through a positive intervention programme, in conjunction with, and in support of, wider health and wellbeing campaigns, to enhance the residential experience of students.
-Following a successful pilot, the roles are being extended across Univers...
+Following evaluation of the pilot, the programme is being made available across the Institution. • ‘Step in’ Summer Events – These days provide new students an opportunity to engage with the institution before they start their induction.
+The programme includes events targeted at leaners with young families, team-building activities, and sessions focussed on enhancing academic study skills.
+Whilst open to all new students, the programme is of particular benefit to those from widening participation backgrounds.
+These events culminate with ‘Welcome Sunday’ which provides a fun and engaging programme of activities to welcome the new students to MMU at the start of induction week. • Enhanced Student Induction – Recognised as a key phase of building a sense of belonging in new students, a series of improvements have been made to our student induction programme.
+This includes the development of an ‘induction self-assessment tool’ used by programme leaders to identify local improvements to their students’ induction.
+MMU has also introduced a Part Time jobs fair and an event showcasing language opportunities, study and placement options, international cultures and entertainment. • Residential Advisors (RAs) - RAs are second year, third year and postgraduate students who live in halls and support new students though the transition from home into their accommodation and University life.
+RAs provide student support and create a community within halls, though a positive intervention programme, in conjunction and support of wider health and wellbeing campaigns, to enhance the student residential life experience.
+Following a successfu...

 AutoNDA by SimpleDocs